Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 - A two-day trip to Cat Tien national park, where you can observe rich flora and fauna systems and learn about the park’s conservation efforts

-During the fall rainy season, you may witness conservation efforts to protect the Cajuput mangrove forest in Tra Su, a habitat for water birds (primarily storks), bats, and rare species, where restoration efforts have been underway since 1983 and have extended the forest by 700 hectares.
+You may also witness conservation efforts to protect the Cajuput mangrove forest in Tra Su, a habitat for water birds (primarily storks), bats, and rare species, where restoration efforts have been underway since 1983 and have extended the forest by 700 hectares.
 You’ll also conduct village case studies with the help of local volunteers and see newly revived local festivals and the resurgence of popular religion in Chau Doc, the Vietnam-Cambodia border area.

 Da Lat Central Highlands